Skip to main content

 Many females see a surge in histamine issues when they move through peri-menopause and into menopause due to falling levels of oestrogen.
 The nightshades are high in histamine so there is often an improvement to all histamine like symptoms which are itching, running nose/eyes and gut pain.

 If you struggle with these symptoms have removed the more common triggers such as gluten, dairy, refined sugars and alcohol from your diet, and consume a lot of nightshades, you may benefit from a trial to see if eliminating them works.
+You will need to give nightshades 6-12 weeks of avoidance to have a true idea as they are hard to break down

 Leave a Reply